puskarpeter/frinxio.github.io/frinx-uniconfig/release-notes/uniconfig-5.0.13.md

  - Swagger: inclusion of action endpoints

  - YangPackager does not catch broken submodules

-## :wrench: Other

- - Add jsonb-filter in UC client

- - Upgrade-from-network as part of sync-from-network

- - Cancellation of initial NETCONF RPCs after request timeout

  - Refresh schema context for netconf southbound if device was upgraded